 This month is the month where we pay our yearly income tax and it is also the month where most people will have their cash outflow.
-This is a norm for almost everyone in this world when they start getting their pay cheques and I guess most people grew quite accustomed to it.
-For me, I think the tax rate of 20 – 22% in Singapore is still manageable as compared to developed countries like Japan, Netherlands or France where their individual tax rate are 50% and above.
-But some might argue, they have some kind of pension plans awaiting their citizens once they reach their retirement age.
-Experts debated for many years if such a pension plan is sustainable on the long run without the governments running out of money to pay all retirees in a greying population context around the world.
+On a side note, for folks based in the US, the 2017 tax bill could affect you due to the 2017 tax reform legislation.
+For us, I think the tax rate of 20 – 22% in Singapore is still manageable as compared to developed countries like Japan, Netherlands or France where their individual tax rate are 50% and above.
+Some might argue though, that they have some kind of pension plan awaiting their citizens once they reach retirement age.
+Experts debated for many years if such a pension plan is sustainable in the long run without the governments running out of money to pay all retirees in a greying population context around the world.

 Whereas in Singapore, we have to rely on our CPF for retirement, housing needs and medical care.
 We have an above 90% home ownership which is rank second only behind Romania and the most efficient healthcare in the world thus I guess our CPF system should be working relatively well.
 So what about our retirement account?
 To me personally, i think that our CPF retirement account will only be good enough for our basic retirement needs when you reach your retirement age.
 Thus, i think everyone should do some form of diversification on your retirement plan by supplementing it with your stock portfolio dividend income or rental properties for example.